WeblateOrg/weblate/docs/admin/config.rst

 .. note::

-    Many of the services need additional configuration like API keys, please check their documentation ref: `machine` for more details.
+    Many of the services need additional configuration like API keys, please check their documentation :ref:`machine-translation-setup` for more details.

 .. code-block:: python